5 Tips for Getting Accurate Podcast Transcriptions

 - Blog posts — Turn key segments into written articles

-- Social media quotes — Pull compelling quotes for social posts
+- Social media quotes — Pull compelling quotes for posts

-- Show notes — Create timestamped summaries for your podcast page
+- Show notes — Timestamped summaries for your podcast page

 - SEO — Publish the full transcript on your website for search engine indexing

-Transcription is the first step in a content multiplication workflow that can dramatically increase your reach.
+Transcription is the first step in a content multiplication workflow.

-- How to Add Subtitles to Long Videos Without Crashes — A step-by-step guide to subtitling 3-hour podcasts and lectures with AI
+- How to Add Subtitles to Long Videos Without Crashes — Long-form workflow

-- How to Add Multilingual Subtitles to Your Videos — Expand your podcast audience by adding subtitles in multiple languages
+- How to Add Multilingual Subtitles to Your Videos — Expand podcast reach

 Try It

-Upload a podcast episode at picute.net to see how AI transcription handles your content.
-No length limits, no signup required for a preview.
+Upload an episode at picute.net — no length limits, no signup required for a preview.